StefanManninen/StefanManninen/README.md

 > The world is full of hidden bugs —
 > in systems, in processes, and in assumptions.

+## Philosophy

+This project follows a simple principle:

+> AI should assist understanding, not replace it.

+The assistant is intentionally transparent and traceable.
+Every learned shortcut is stored locally, weighted explicitly, and can be inspected or cleaned.

+No hidden autonomous behavior.
+No black-box agent swarm.
+No unnecessary cloud dependency.

 <!---
 StefanManninen/StefanManninen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.